mainmatter/contributor-workshop-prerequisites/content/steps/step-1.md

 ## How does this workshop work?

-This workshop is about learning something new that helps you to explore new interests and provide basic knowledge to continue learning.
+This workshop is about learning how to contribute to open source, and more specifically any of the many Ember projects.

-What's important in that regard?
+If you are already an expert or even starting out there are some tips to help you get the best out of this workshop:

 - Keep an open mind
 - Be patient